Traveling For Your Care

 The Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute is home to one of the largest cardiovascular practices in the United States.
 Our skilled and experienced healthcare providers treat every type of cardiovascular disease.
 Learn more about the Miller Family Heart, Vascular & Thoracic Institute.

-U.S. News & World Report has ranked Cleveland Clinic as the No.1 heart program in America every year since 1995.
+Cleveland Clinic is nationally ranked and globally recognized as the world leader in cardiovascular care.
 We’ve also received awards for heart failure care and earned a three-star ranking from The Society of Thoracic Surgeons in several areas.